grafbase/grafbase/extensions/nats/README.md

 # NATS Extension

 This is a NATS extension for the Grafbase Gateway.
-It allows you to define NATS endpoints and map them to GraphQL fields.
+It allows you to publish and subscribe, use the NATS key-value store and use the NATS request-response system.

 This serves as an example of how to build extensions dealing with pub/sub services, but it also functions as a fully operational extension you can use right now, or use as a starting point for your own extensions.

 This extension expects JSON payloads.
 If you use a different format, fork the extension and modify it to fit your needs.
 For static formats such as Protobuf, we recommend customizing the extension.

+Keep in mind that if using the JetStream API, the messages are acknowledged automatically and it might not be what you want in all cases.

 ## Installing